• Home

 H

 High Ratio Mortgage: A high ratio mortgage is a mortgage which has an initial balance greater than 80% of the market value or purchase price of a home.
-I high rate mortgage is normally insured with CMHC, Genworth, or Canada Guaranty, unless it is with a non-federally regulated lender such as a private lender or Mortgage Investment Company (MIC).
+I high rate mortgage is normally insured with CMHC, Sagen, or Canada Guaranty, unless it is with a non-federally regulated lender such as a private lender or Mortgage Investment Company (MIC).

 Holdback: This is an amount of money required to be withheld by the lender during the construction or renovation of a house which ensures that construction is completed at every stage.
 Normally this amount is held in trust by the lawyer or notary, and funded to the borrower after an appraiser confirms that the work has been completed properly, as per the building plans.